Historic Sites

 While many fishing vessels still dock at MacMillan Pier, regulations have significantly reduced the number of boats involved in commercial fishing in Provincetown over the last few decades.
 However, in the mid-nineteenth century, fishing and maritime trade were the town’s most profitable industries.

 In those days, whaling vessels from all over the world navigated the deep waters of Provincetown Harbor.
 The booming industry attracted sailors from, in particular, Portugal.
-Today, many old Provincetown families have Portuguese ancestry.macmillan wharf
+Today, many old Provincetown families have Portuguese ancestry.MacMillan Wharf

 Contemporary Use of MacMillan Pier